-“Well, I could think of that too…” you might be thinking, and fairly so.
+“Well, I could think of that too…” you might be thinking, and reasonably so.

-But this is the point we wanted to really hammer home.
-That being the subject lines of your emails can either make or break your email campaigns.
+But this is the point we wanted to hammer home.
+The subject lines of your emails can either make or break your email campaigns.

 According to data by Invesp, as many as 47% of recipients click on an email based on the subject line.
 At the same time, 69% of subscribers judge an email to be spam based on, you guessed it, the subject line.

-And this brings us to the most pressing part.
-Crafting good email subject lines.
+And this brings us to the most critical part – Crafting good email subject lines.

 The simplest and most remunerative way to compose good subject lines for a higher email open rate is to capitalize on natural human principles and psychological tendencies.

-Just put yourself in the shoes of your customers and ask yourself which subject lines you would be titillated by, and voila, you are a step closer to achieving that mammoth ROI.
+Just put yourself in your customers’ shoes and ask yourself which subject lines you would be fascinated by, and voila, you are a step closer to achieving that mammoth ROI.

-In this post, we’ll take a look at a few email subject lines broken down into none overarching sections categorized on the basis of the customer’s position in the journey, their perception of your brand, and their general state of mind.
+In this post, we’ll look at a few email subject lines broken down into no overarching sections categorized based on the customer’s position in the journey, their perception of your brand, and their general state of mind.
 In doing so, we’ll also see how they entice your readers and why they should be used.

-A psychological trick that is impossible to ignore is the fear of missing out on something (or FOMO, as millennials call it).
+An impossible psychological trick to ignore is the fear of missing out on something (or FOMO, as millennials call it).
 Capitalizing on FOMO has real benefits, as 60% of millennial customers would attest to it by claiming that they make reactive purchases after experiencing it, sometimes within as soon as 24 hours.

-You can use FOMO to your benefit by feeding on the fear of subscribers through creating urgency or an element of scarcity in your subject lines.
-Words that bring limited availability and time sensitivity to the mind, such as “expiring,” “urgent,” “limited,” among others, should do the trick.
+You can use FOMO to your benefit by feeding on the fear of subscribers by creating urgency or an element of scarcity in your subject lines.
+Words that bring limited availability and time sensitivity to mind, such as “expiring,” “urgent,” and “limited,” among others, should do the trick.

 Let’s learn from the following examples: